mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 Changelog
 =========

-2021-10-14 - 1.2.0
+:2022-10-05: Revise spec front matter and reformat change log.
-    Specify behavior for ``srvMaxHosts`` MongoClient option.
+:2021-10-14: Specify behavior for ``srvMaxHosts`` MongoClient option.

-2021-09-15 - 1.1.0
+:2021-09-15: Clarify that service name only defaults to ``mongodb``, and should
-    Clarify that service name only defaults to ``mongodb``, and should be defined by the ``srvServiceName`` URI option.
+             be defined by the ``srvServiceName`` URI option.